-- i.
-The financial statements together with the notes thereon have been drawn up in conformity with the Companies Act, 2017.
-These statements present fairly the Company's state of affairs, the result of its operations, cash flow and changes in equity. - ii.
-The principal business activity of the Company is manufacturing, marketing and distribution of decorative and industrial paints and other related products. - iii.
-Proper books of accounts have been maintained by the Company. - iv.
-Appropriate accounting policies have been consistently applied in the preparation of financial statements which conform to the International Accounting Standards as applicable in Pakistan. - v.
-The accounting estimates, wherever required are based on reasonable and prudent judgment. - vi.
+- The financial statements together with the notes thereon have been drawn up in conformity with the Companies Act, 2017.
+These statements present fairly the Company's state of affairs, the result of its operations, cash flow and changes in equity. - The principal business activity of the Company is manufacturing, marketing and distribution of ii. decorative and industrial paints and other related products. - Proper books of accounts have been maintained by the Company. iii. - Appropriate accounting policies have been consistently applied in the preparation of financial statements which conform to the International Accounting Standards as applicable in Pakistan. - The accounting estimates, wherever required are based on reasonable and prudent judgment. - vi.
 International financial reporting standard, as applicable in Pakistan, have been followed in preparation of financial statements. - vii.
 The system of internal control is sound in design and has been effectively implemented. - viii.
-There are no significant doubts upon the Company's ability to continue as a going concern. - ix.
-There has been no material departure from the best practices of corporate governance, as detailed in the Listing Regulations. - x.
-The key operating and financial data of the last six years is annexed. - xi.
-The value of investments of provident, gratuity and pension funds are at June 30, 2023:
+There are no significant doubts upon the Company's ability to continue as a going concern. - There has been no material departure from the best practices of corporate governance, as detailed in the Listing Regulations. - Х. The key operating and financial data of the last six years is annexed. - The value of investments of provident, gratuity and pension funds are at June 30, 2023: χi.

-Berger Paints Executive Staff Pension Fund 62,153

-Berger Paints Gratuity Fund 31,175

-Berger Paints Provident Fund 296,981
+Berger Paints Executive Staff Pension Fund Berger Paints Gratuity Fund Berger Paints Provident Fund xii.

-xii.
 The directors, CEO, Executives and their Spouses and minor children did not carry out any trading in the shares of the Company.